minsungc/minsungc.github.io/index.md

 I received my BS from Carnegie Mellon University, where I was advised by [Jeremy Avigad](https://www.andrew.cmu.edu/user/avigad/).

-My interests are primarily in programming languages and artificial intelligence.
-I build bridges between knowledge compilation and probabilistic program semantics.
+My interests are primarily in programming languages.
+Lately I've been tinkering with continuations and effects with primary application towards modular probabilistic programming.

 I'm also interested in the following things, in no particular order:

-* Algebraic effects
 * Interactive theorem proving
 * Specialty coffee
-* Distracting my labmates with casual conversation
+* Distracting my labmates

 I'm a first-generation Korean American.
 My Erdős number is 5.
 According to David Savitt's Springer GTM personality quiz, I am Mac Lane's *Categories for the Working Mathematician*.